Baplar/ResoniteLinuxSplitteningPatches/README.md

 ### Flatpak build

-It is also possible to run Resonite in the [Flatpak version of Steam](docs/FlatpakProton.md).
+It is also possible to run Resonite in the Flatpak version of Steam.

-This setup is almost identical to the one for the native Linux Proton build, with a couple adjustments to account for the fact that the game can not access system-level utilities such as the dotnet runtime or wine.
+The setup is exactly identical to the one for the [native Linux Proton build](docs/NativeProton.md).

+You may only need to adjust the install path of your Steam library, which may be in `$HOME/.var/app/com.valvesoftware.Steam/.local/share/Steam/steamapps` instead of `$HOME/.local/share/Steam/steamapps` depending on your setup.

 ## Full Proton build